Nagalakshmi-Pulivarthi/Sentiment-Analysis-with-TextBlob/README.md

 # Sentiment-Analysis-with-TextBlob
-Perform sentiment analysis on the posts defining whether a post has a negative, neutral, or positive sentiment
+Scrape posts from the News website and perform sentiment analysis on the posts defining whether a post has a negative, neutral, or positive sentiment.